LatifahBenta/PROJECT01/exercise1.md

 The first part of the code is meant to list the contents of the zipped file including the sizes, date and time

-The second part of the code is meant to search for patterns, here we are looking for lines that begin with a space and followed by integers and counting this lines .
-Remember thi s is done on the output of the first part of the code👍
+The second part of the code is meant to search for patterns, here we are looking for lines that begin with a space and followed by integers and count this lines .
+Remember this is done on the output of the first part of the code👍

-Another code that can be used here is   **_5_**
+Another code that can be used here is

 `unzip -Z1 dengue.zip | wc -l`

-The output for this is

 Here we are listing the file names without details like size and date of the zipped file and counting each line of the output.

+The output for this is **_5_**

 To **get the number of lines in each file** do the following